 Why Educational Research Matters

-BERA today published a new briefing paper entitled ‘Why Educational Research Matters’.
-This is drawn from our contribution to the recent Comprehensive Spending Review and is based upon case studies supplied by members.
+BERA published a new briefing paper entitled ‘Why Educational Research Matters’.
+This was drawn from BERA’s contribution to the Comprehensive Spending Review and was based upon case studies supplied by members.
 By showcasing some of the most effective pieces of research in recent years this document showed the positive impact on policy and practice.